DESIGNING YOUR FISCAL HOUSE TO WEATHER THE ELEMENTS

-Building a strong, sustainable retirement income portfolio is a lot like building a weather-resistant home.
+Building a strong, sustainable retirement income strategy is a lot like building a weather-resistant home.
 The overall strength of the house is dependent on how well its components (foundation, walls, floors, and roof) work together as a singular element.
 That has to be planned before you ever pick up a hammer.
 To build a home, you start with a full set of drawings—the blueprint.
-Likewise, a retirement portfolio starts with a strategy that comprises a foundation, walls, roof, and even fencing.
+Likewise, a strong retirement strategy comprises a foundation, walls, roof, and even fencing.

 Your foundation is the assets you need in order to pay your monthly expenses.
 These can include cash deposits in savings and checking accounts, certificates of deposit, government bonds, and traditional and fixed annuities.
 This is your starting point as you begin to build your fiscal house.